hustcer/nushell.github.io/.ebook-pub/background_task.md

-# Background tasks with Nu
+# Background Tasks with Nu

 Currently, Nushell doesn't have built-in background task management feature, but you can make it "support" background task with some tools, here are some examples:

 1. Using a third-party task management tools, like [pueue](https://github.com/Nukesor/pueue)
 2. Using a terminal multiplexer, like [tmux](https://github.com/tmux/tmux/wiki) or [zellij](https://zellij.dev/)

-## Using nu with pueue
+## Using Nu With Pueue

 The module borrows the power of [pueue](https://github.com/Nukesor/pueue), it is possible to schedule background tasks to pueue, and manage those tasks (such as viewing logs, killing tasks, or getting the running status of all tasks, creating groups, pausing tasks etc etc)

 Unlike terminal multiplexer, you don't need to attach to multiple tmux sessions, and get task status easily.

-Here we provide a [nushell module](https://github.com/nushell/nu_scripts/tree/main/modules/background_task) to work with pueue easiler.
+Here we provide a [nushell module](https://github.com/nushell/nu_scripts/tree/main/modules/background_task) that makes working with pueue easier.

 Here is a setup example to make Nushell "support" background tasks: